JCPedroza/algorithms-and-data-structures-lua/algorithms-and-data-structures/algorithms/fibonacci/nth-fibonacci/README.md

 Each Fibonacci number can be referenced by its index, which is its position in the sequence, starting from 0.

 Write a function that finds the `n`th Fibonacci number.
+For simplicity, assume that all inputs will be non-negative integers below `50`.

 The function signature is